carlodavid012/100-Days-Of-ML-Code/README.md

 ## Day 45: March 17, 2019

 **Today's Progress**: Today I started the second project on the nanodegree which is the Dog Breed Classifier.
 I finished the first step which is to detect how much percentage humans or dogs are there in the dataset using pretrained face detectors in OpenCV.
+Next is I will try to detect dogs using pre trained model CNN which is I learned in the previous lessons.

 ## Day 46: March 18, 2019